 Assistant Clinical Professor

 Dr. Sarah Richling received her Ph.D. from the University of Nevada, Reno, 2017; Assistant Clinical Professor).
 Dr. Richling serves as the Practicum Coordinator of ABA services at Auburn University and is a Board Certified Behavior Analyst (2010), and volunteers in various capacities for the Behavior Analyst Certification Board.
 Dr. Richling is an Associate Editor for Behavior and Social Issues and has served as an editorial board member for Perspectives on Behavior Science and Conductual.
-Dr. Richling also serves as President-Elect (2020) for the Alabama Association for Behavior Analysis (ALABA) and a Member-at-Large on the Executive Committee (2019-2020).
+Dr. Richling also serves as President (2021) for the Alabama Association for Behavior Analysis (ALABA) and a Member-at-Large on the Executive Committee (2019-2020).
 In addition, she serves as a Program Area Coordinator for Community, Social, and Sustainability Issues for the Association for Behavior Analysis International (ABAI) annual conference and a Planners Board member for Behaviorists for Social Responsibility (BFSR).

 Her current scholarly interests include the dissemination and adoption of evidence-based practice and continuing education, the empirical evaluation of ritualistic clinical practices, organizational and scientific system-building, the integration of the philosophical bases of behavioral science, and community and social issues including criminal behavior, advocacy, activism, and accompaniment.

 - PSYC 3500: Applied Behavior Analysis

 Longino, E. B., McDougale, C. M., Richling, S. M., & Palmier, J. (in press).
 Evaluation of a mastery criteria and maintenance using a most-to-least prompting hierarchy.
 Behavior Analysis in Practice.